 As with Children's Health, my own Psychiatry placement was significantly impacted by COVID-19.
 Students completed a week of placement with one of the Alfred Health psychiatry teams – my own was with the Mobile Support and Treatment Service.
 This was combined with a large number of lectures and tutorials throughout the rotation from Alfred psychiatrists, and some procedural skills, oral presentations and written assessments.

 MED4100 holds the in-semester assessment tasks described above for each discipline.

 MED4200 holds the summative assessment for year 4C, composed of a 16-station OSCE held over 2 days, and 2 written papers.8

-At present, year 4C contributes a weighting of two-thirds to the academic indicator used in selection for intern jobs after graduation.9
+At present, year 4C contributes a weighting of one-half to the academic indicator sometimes used (now rarely) in selection for intern jobs after graduation.

 Studying/tips for year 4C

 As with year 3B, a considerable amount of self-directed study will be required in year 4C.
 In addition to the general resources for year 3B, useful discipline-specific resources include:

 - for Women's Health: Monash Health maternity guidelines and procedures (PROMPT) and RANZCOG guidelines

 - for Children's Health: Royal Children's Hospital clinical practice guidelines and the Victorian neonatal eHandbook